 Compensatory Mitigation for Permanent Impacts.

-The Discharger shall provide compensatory mitigation for impacts to waters of the State attributable to the Project in accordance with the Report of Waste Discharge dated July 19, 2016 and incorporated herein by reference.
+The Discharger shall provide compensatory mitigation for impacts to waters of the State attributable to the Project in accordance with the Altair Project Habitat Mitigation and Monitoring Plan dated February 2021and incorporated herein by reference.
 Any deviations from, or revisions to the Report of Waste Discharge must be pre-approved by the San Diego Water Board.
 The terms and conditions of this Order shall supersede conflicting provisions within the Report of Waste Discharge.

 Compensatory Mitigation Plan Implementation.